 Clarity and transparency are also on a higher level in the Extended Team model because you, as the client or product owner, have more information about the project's development.

-Unlike self-contained Time & Materials black box, in ETM mainland and outsourced teams have unified repositories which enables centralized bug tracking, which, in turn, enables more frequent iteration cycle.
+Unlike self-contained Time & Materials black box, in ETM mainland and outsourced teams have unified repositories which enables centralized bug tracking, which, in turn, enables a more frequent iteration cycle.

 All this means there is much more trust in the extended team and much less second-guessing, which sometimes happens in outsourced projects.

 Transparency shapes productive team dynamics based on supreme accountability.
-That can serve as a decisive factor in maintaining healthy and proficient workflow within the entire team.
+That can serve as a decisive factor in maintaining a healthy and proficient workflow within the entire team.

 The aftermath of increased accountability is sharing the responsibility for the overall quality of the development process and its subsequent results.
 Shared responsibility promotes coherence between the main team and the outsourced one.
-It takes a route “we’re in this together” and forges more productive dynamics between the parts of the team.
+It takes a route of “we’re in this together” and forges more productive dynamics between the parts of the team.

 Common contribution creates equal responsibility.
 This creates a more hands-on collaborative approach that increases the overall scalability of the team.
 Speaking of which...